ciglenecki/geoguessr-ai/README.md

 ## 📝 Todo

+- [] IMPORTANT: Weighted sum Haversine classification - Whats the current situation?
+We are making classifications and calling argmax to hard-classify image to a class.
+Centroid of this class is then used as a prediction.
+Why are we not taking the weighted sum (softmax probs and centroids) ?

 - [] Sanity image check - open some images during the training to see if they make sense

 - [] Regression - Create a haversine loss functions by using torch tensor operations (you can't use sklearn).
 Then, replace the existing loss function.
 Haversine distance is similar to a residual.
 It might be useful to square the Haversine distance to get similar formula to MSE.